ABRG-Models/morphologica/README.md

 ## Building code against morphologica

-To build, you need to tell your build process: **1**) Where the morphologica headers are to be found. **2**) Where the fonts that morphologica will compile into your binaries (if you're using morph::Visual) are located. **3**) which libraries to link to.
+To build, you need to tell your build process: **0**) What compiler flags to add to the compiler command line. **1**) Where the morphologica headers are to be found. **2**) Where the fonts that morphologica will compile into your binaries (if you're using morph::Visual) are located. **3**) which libraries to link to

 You can either build with morphologica headers (and fonts) installed in your chosen location (/usr/local by default) *or* you can just clone a copy of morphologica source into your own source tree.
+There are small differences to the paths used for **2)** and **3)**, below.

-### Option 1: With morphologica installed
+Seb prefers this second option: 'clone and go'.
+Just git clone morphologica into your source tree (or somewhere else) and then make sure your compiler can find the includes, fonts and libraries.

-If you would like to work with morphologica headers installed in /usr/local, then this is what you add to your client code's CMakeLists.txt (assuming you're using cmake to build your own code).
+If you're using cmake, then this is what you add to your client code's CMakeLists.txt:

-#### 1) Includes
+### 1) Include directories for headers

 ```cmake
 # Find the libraries which will be needed